 So, what IS the difference between thoughts and feelings?
 How do you figure out which ones are real?
 The thoughts you CAN act on?
 And which ones should you ignore?
 These are all great questions when you’ve just split from someone and miss them terribly and feel like your brain is tricking you in all sorts of ways you can’t control.

 Such as, coaxing you into rewriting history, and only focusing on the good stuff you had with your ex.
 Or, telling you that you’ve made a mistake and should try to reconcile immediately (even if you know it was the right decision and there’s no going back).

 It’s easy, when you’re in heartbreak hell, to fall down that rabbit hole.

 So I just want to share with you some principles from a book that completely changed my life once upon a time.
 It’s called You Can Be Happy by Richard Carlson.
 A little book.
 One that’s easy to miss on any shelf.
 But so powerful.
 If you can get your hands on a copy I highly recommend it.
 The author is so wise, I was completely floored when I learned he had died at the age of 45 – I wrote here about the spooky way I found out.
 Anyhow, the book has many lightbulb moments, but here are a few that really resonated with me.
 I hope they help some of you, too.

 Are you an overthinker?
-Do you feel like you’re a slave to your thoughts and feelings?
-How do you deal with all the thought attacks and spiralling?
-Share your strategies in the comments.
+Do you feel like you struggle to control your thoughts and feelings?